The modern workplace is evolving.

 The tool comes with hundreds of different charts, icons, pictograms and widgets so that you can easily create professional-looking visuals.

-We actually have one more handy internal communication resource for you:
+We have one more handy internal communication resource for you to consider:

 G2 Crowd is a helpful resource for those who prefer to delve into in-depth research and gain customer insights before deciding which tool is the right fit for their respective teams and organizations.

-If you’re on the hunt for some of the best communication tools for your internal communications team, you should look at G2 Crowd for unbiased user reviews on various tools.
+If you’re on the hunt for some of the best internal communication tools for your internal communications team, you should look at G2 Crowd for unbiased user reviews.

 G2 Crowd is a great resource you should check out before deciding to purchase an online collaboration tool.

-- They have a team software collaboration category for those looking for online collaboration tools ideal for team communication.
+- Team software collaboration category for those looking for online collaboration tools

 No matter which online collaboration tool you decide to use for effective internal communications, you need to ensure it’s the right fit for the way your organization is structured.